“Who will rid me of this troublesome priest?”

 The litmus test for being a saint goes like this: you think stuff that the powers that be don’t like, word gets about, you are called before some kind of official body.
 They ask you: “Tell us… you think so-and-so… right?”
 At that point you have a chance to back out, and those people don’t make the saint list.
 The other ones are a bit more stubborn.
 They say: “Yeah, that’s what I think.
 So what?”
 And that’s when they kill you for thinking the wrong stuff, an idea which is made more scary by how often it actually happened in history.

 Getting back to Thomas a Becket.
 He was an accomplished warrior, and proficient enough in the skills of the day that he was recommended to the King and made Lord Chancellor.
-His savvy at the job prompted the King to promote him to Archbishop of Canterbury, a post that he held from 1162 until his murder in 1170.
+His savvy at the job prompted the King to promote him to Archbishop of Canterbury, a post that he held for eight short years.

+It would have been easiest to side with the sovereign, but Thomas followed his conscience instead.
 Becket did a lot of things to get himself into trouble right from the start.
 He began by seizing back lands that had formerly belonged to the Church, but had been grabbed in forfeit by the King.
-It was a direct challenge to authority, a question of who was boss.
+It was a direct challenge to the king’s authority, a question of who was boss.

-Becket seems to have succeeded enough to qualify as the people’s choice.
-He was once exiled by the king, and on his return the people threw down their robes and cried, “Blessed is he who comes in the name of the Lord.”
-Perhaps it was the washing of beggar’s feet that did it.
+Thomas a Becket could have been the king’s stooge for easy benefit, but his decision to follow his conscience instead, won over the people.
+Becket was once exiled by the king, and on his return the people threw down their robes and cried, “Blessed is he who comes in the name of the Lord.”
+Perhaps it was the washing of beggars’ feet that did it.
 He was recognized as one who represented Christ on earth for those he served.
 A short three years after being killed by the king, Becket was declared a saint, and the same king who had killed him was compelled to do penance at his shrine.
 That place of homage became the most visited spot in England.

 Grace and mercy are a funny balancing act.
 It reminds us that only God makes saints when he mysteriously works on the human heart.
 As Jesus told Nicodemus in the third chapter of John, “The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit.”
 If someone called you a saint would you deserve it?
 Likely not… in which case you are about as likely a candidate as anybody.
 Still, it might give you pause to think of what and who makes anybody worthy.
 It might even spur you on to become a better man.